david-a-parry/vcfhacks/readme.md

 -filterOnSample.pl now has --allele_ratio_cutoff option for comparing the ratio of variant/total allele depths between samples specified using --samples and samples specified using --reject in order to filter variants based on these values.

 -added findBiallelicSnpEff.pl for identification of potential biallelic variants using SnpEff variant functional annotations.

+-added rankOnCaddScore.pl to rank or filter variants on their CADD score (http://cadd.gs.washington.edu/)

 -made default output of annovcfToSimple.pl more user-friendly (plus minor bug fixes and code improvements).